sertxudeveloper/Lyra/Lyra Documentation.md

 array

 #### public getValueShow
-Returns the model value when the user has access the index and show views.
+Returns the model value when the user has accessed the index and show views.

 ```php
 getValueShow(mixed $model)